Geoalert/mapflow-docs-en/source/userguides/team_accounts.rst

 Your collaborators will see the new shared projects in their dashboard and use them according to the role assigned.

 .. note::
-    You can share your project with the non-team users for the view-only access.
-Go to the Project -- Share and enter the Mapflow user's email.
+    You can share your project with any users outside your team for the view-only access.
+    Go to the Project -- Share and enter the existing Mapflow user's email.
+    If the new user is not registered at Mapflow.ai, invite him to register first.